For MuseScore 3 users, see Parts

 - Actually creating the part

 Defining the parts

 You can define the parts at any point after creating a new score.
-You only need to define the parts once for each score, but of course you can come back and make changes if needed.
-The following instructions use a string quartet as an example but the same principles apply for any other ensemble.
+You only need to define the parts once for each score, but you can make changes if needed.
+The following instructions use a string quartet as an example, but the same principles apply for any other ensemble.